chriskrycho/v5.chriskrycho.com/site/notes/2025/03/TypeScript Native Port Some Questions.md

 3. **Will this at least come with a native Language Server Protocol implementation?** Some of the above factors could be mitigated by this, and it has been one of the longest-standing challenges for folks looking to integrate.

 Suffice it to say I’ll be tuning into the <abbr title="ask me anything">AMA</abbr> later this week on the <abbr>TS</abbr> Discord with considerable curiosity.

+---

+*Edit, 2025-03-11 09:45am:* A hypothesis about why the team chose this (zero inside info, just a guess): they could *port* to Go, keeping the overall architecture basically unchanged for this initial work.
+Moving to something like Rust would have been a *rewrite*.
+I would guess a Rust rewrite would have forced them to revisit their architecture—in many cases significantly so.
+“Garbage collection or not?” ends up being a really big deal in terms of how your program can naturally be structured.

 [^jsx]: Because the <abbr>TS</abbr> team built in native support for <span class="all-smcp">JSX</span> and provided no extensibility for parsing, so everybody who had a different templating layer had to build their own—including Vue, Svelte, Angular, and Ember.